storybookjs/test-runner/README.md

 yarn test-storybook --coverage
 ```

-The test runner will report the results in the CLI and generate a `.nyc_output/coverage.json` file which can be used by `nyc`.
+The test runner will report the results in the CLI and generate a `coverage/storybook/coverage-storybook.json` file which can be used by `nyc`.

 ![](.github/assets/coverage-result.png)

-Notice that it provides a message telling you that you can get a better, interactive summary of your code by running:
+If you want to generate reports with [different reporters](https://istanbul.js.org/docs/advanced/alternative-reporters/), you can use `nyc` and point it to the folder which contains the Storybook coverage file. `nyc` is a dependency of the test runner so you will already have it in your project.

+Here's an example generating an `lcov` report:

 ```
-npx nyc report --reporter=lcov
+npx nyc report --reporter=lcov -t coverage/storybook --report-dir coverage/storybook
 ```

-This will generate a folder called `coverage`, containing an `index.html` file which can be explored and will show the coverage in detail:
+This will generate a more detailed, interactive coverage summary that you can access at `coverage/storybook/index.html` file which can be explored and will show the coverage in detail:

 ![](.github/assets/coverage-report-html.png)

-`nyc` is a dependency of the test runner so you will already have it in your project.
-In the example above, the `lcov` reporter was used, which generates an output compatible with tools like [Codecov](https://codecov.io/).
-However, you can configure it to generate different reports, and you can find more information [here](https://istanbul.js.org/docs/advanced/alternative-reporters/).
+If you are using tools like [Codecov](https://codecov.io/), the coverage will be detected automatically.
+In case you have multiple coverage files in the coverage folder, they will be merged automatically by Codecov.

+If you want certain parts of your code to be deliberately ignored, you can use istanbul [parsing hints](https://github.com/istanbuljs/nyc#parsing-hints-ignoring-lines).

 ## Experimental test hook API